FrancescoSTL/LionBlock/README.md

 ## Backend

-    1. Main function that start the listen for HTTP headers
+    1. Main function that start the listener for HTTP headers.
-    2. Function that parses disconnect JSON
+    2. Function that parses disconnect JSON file.
-    3. Function isBlackListed
+    3. Function isBlackListed.
-    4. Function that parses URLs
+    4. Function that parses URLs.

 ## FrontEnd